-Abraham would have attended the Latin school in Utrecht.
-He received his initial art education from his father drawing copies of the work of the Antwerp master Frans Floris (1519/20–70).
-According to Van Mander, who describes Bloemaert’s work at length in his Schilder-boek, his subsequent training was fairly erratic.2 His first teacher was Gerrit Splinter, a “cladder,” or dauber, and a drunk.
+Abraham probably attended the Latin school in Utrecht.
+He received his initial art education from his father, drawing copies of the work of the Antwerp master Frans Floris (1519/20–70).
+According to Karel van Mander, who describes Bloemaert’s work at length in his Schilder-boek, his subsequent training was fairly erratic.2 His first teacher was Gerrit Splinter, a “cladder,” or dauber, and a drunk.
 The young Bloemaert lasted barely two weeks with him.3 His father then sent him to Joos de Beer (active 1575–91), a former pupil of Floris.
-According to Van Mander, however, De Beer was “not the best of painters.”4 Bloemaert continued his training with Coenraet Strick, the bailiff of Hedel Castle, an entirely unknown painter who, as noted by Van Mander, “could but little paint.”5 The plan to apprentice him to the famous Anthonie Blocklandt van Montfoort (1534–83), another pupil of Floris, had to be abandoned because of the artist’s sudden death.6 His father then sent him to Paris, but here too he met with bad luck.
+According to Van Mander, however, De Beer was “not the best of painters.”4 Bloemaert continued his training with Coenraet Strick, the bailiff of Hedel, an entirely unknown painter who, as noted by Van Mander, “could but little paint.”5 The plan to apprentice Bloemaert to the famous Anthonie Blocklandt van Montfoort (1534–83), another pupil of Floris, had to be abandoned because of the artist’s sudden death.6 Bloemaert’s father then sent him to Paris, but here too he met with bad luck.
 After a six-week stay with “Jehan Bassot,” a certain “Maistre Herry” took him under his wing for eighteen months.
-Shortly thereafter Bloemaert joined the Paris studio of Hieronymus Francken (1540–1610), who had also studied under Floris,7 before returning to Utrecht around 1585, bitterly disappointed with his fragmented training.8
+Shortly thereafter, Bloemaert joined the Paris studio of Hieronymus Francken (1540–1610), who had also studied under Floris,7 before returning to Utrecht around 1585, bitterly disappointed with his fragmented training.8

-In Utrecht Bloemaert initially worked for his father, and when Cornelis was temporarily appointed master builder of Amsterdam, Abraham went with him.9 Though his father soon returned to Utrecht, Abraham remained in Amsterdam.
+In Utrecht, Bloemaert initially worked for his father, and when Cornelis was temporarily appointed engineer in the service of Amsterdam, Abraham went with him.9 Though his father soon returned to Utrecht, Abraham remained in Amsterdam.
 He took rooms and a studio in the former Clarissenklooster, and in October 1591 was registered as a burgher of Amsterdam.
-On 1 May 1592 he married Judith van Schonenburch, who came from a prominent Utrecht patrician family.
+On 1 May 1592, he married Judith van Schonenburch (d.
+1599), who came from a prominent Utrecht patrician family.

 When Bloemaert’s father died at the end of 1593, Abraham returned to Utrecht and remained there until his death.
 Along with Joachim Wtewael (1566–1638) and Paulus Moreelse (1571–1638), Bloemaert was to become one of the leading Utrecht painters of his generation.
-His prominent position is reflected by the fact that less than six months after his return he was appointed dean of the Saddlers’ Guild.15 He received the status of burgher and moved with his family into a former priest’s house on the Nieuwe Gracht.
+His prominence is reflected by the fact that he was appointed dean of the Saddlers’ Guild less than six months after his return.16 He received the status of burgher and moved with his family into a former priest’s house on the Nieuwe Gracht.
 His wife died there of the plague at the end of 1599.
 Bloemaert remarried within a year.
-His new wife, Gerarda de Roij, the daughter of a brewer, bore him fourteen children, including four sons—Hendrick, Adriaen, Frederick, and Cornelis—who all became painters.
+His new wife, Gerarda de Roij (d.
+1648), the daughter of a brewer, bore him fourteen children, including four sons—Hendrick, Adriaen, Frederick, and Cornelis—who all became painters.

-With the exception of his son Hendrick (1601–72), not a single other pupil continued to work in Bloemaert’s style after training with him.
+With the exception of his son Hendrick (1601–72), none of his pupils continued to work in Bloemaert’s style after training with him.
 Conversely, one pupil had a major influence on Bloemaert’s own work.
-After Van Honthorst returned from Italy in 1620, Bloemaert became briefly influenced by the dramatic Caravaggesque use of light and shade, as can be seen in his Supper at Emmaus from 1622.17 Flute Player, painted a year earlier—a subject he and ter Brugghen had previously introduced to Utrecht and which was greatly imitated—also displays a Caravaggesque influence.18
+After Van Honthorst returned from Italy in 1620, Bloemaert became briefly influenced by his dramatic Caravaggesque use of light and shade, as can be seen in Bloemaert’s Supper at Emmaus from 1622.18 Flute Player, painted a year earlier—a subject he and Ter Brugghen had previously introduced to Utrecht and which was greatly imitated—also displays a Caravaggesque influence.19

 Although Bloemaert’s work was dominated by Mannerism for a long time, around 1610, again influenced by Goltzius, he developed his own style with distinct, classicizing features.
-This shift, incidentally, was already visible in earlier works such as Adoration of the Shepherds of 1604.19 In this painting, the Sprangerian poses have already given way to more naturalistic attitudes.
-And yet Bloemaert’s work would always retain Mannerist traits, as can clearly be seen in the 1624 Adoration of the Magi in which the group of soldiers in the background could also pass as a separate work by Spranger.20 More than two hundred paintings by Bloemaert are known today, the vast majority of which represent religious or mythological scenes.
+This shift, incidentally, was already visible in earlier works such as the Adoration of the Shepherds of 1604.20 In this painting, the Sprangerian poses have already given way to more naturalistic attitudes.
+And yet Bloemaert’s work would always retain Mannerist traits, as can be seen clearly in the 1624 Adoration of the Magi, in which the group of soldiers in the background could also pass as a separate work by Spranger.21 More than two hundred paintings by Bloemaert are known today, the vast majority of which represent religious or mythological scenes.
 After 1600, however, he also painted the first of his characteristic landscapes with ruined, picturesque villages.
-The narrative, depicted on a small scale, played merely a supporting role in these paintings.
-Although Bloemaert’s style changed several times in the course of his long career, he always retained his distinct palette of rich colors, ranging from lemon yellow and bright blue to an acidic green and pink.
+Narratives, depicted on a small scale, played merely a supporting role in these paintings.
+Although Bloemaert’s style changed several times in the course of his long career, he always retained his distinct palette of rich colors, ranging from lemon yellow and bright blue to acidic green and pink.
 He generally reserved light pastel tints for his landscapes.

 Bloemaert’s reputation extended beyond Utrecht.
-In 1610, 1615 and 1622 he received painting commissions from the city of ’s-Hertogenbosch for the high altars of the Clarissenkerk, the cathedral, and the Jesuit church.
-Around 1624 he also painted a monumental altarpiece for the Jesuit church in Brussels.21 Thereafter, he was regularly commissioned to make devotional works for clandestine churches in towns in the provinces of both Holland and Utrecht.22 The stadholder’s court in The Hague also took note of his immense talent.
-Between 1618 and 1625 he painted a portrait of the Roman emperor Domitianus as part of a series of Twelve Roman Emperors that the court had ordered from a number of artists.23 A joint commission in which he also participated around 1635 was the Il Pastor Fido series for Honselaarsdijk Palace.24 He had previously painted independent works to decorate the same palace.
-In 1625 he had been asked to portray three episodes from the story of Theagenes and Chariclea, which he worked on until 1628.25 During this commission, in 1626, he was visited in his Utrecht studio by Elizabeth Stuart, daughter of King James I of England and exiled Queen of Bohemia, who requested a portrait of her dog.26 Bloemaert’s considerable reputation is also illustrated by the fact that Rubens paid a visit to his studio the following year while on a diplomatic mission to the Northern Netherlands.
-Rubens took the opportunity to visit several cities for his own pleasure, including Utrecht.27 It is therefore hardly surprising that Constantijn Huygens, a great admirer of Rubens, included Bloemaert alongside Rembrandt van Rijn (1606–69) and Jan Lievens (1607–74) in his summary of the Dutch Republic’s most important painters.28
+In 1610, 1615, and 1622, he received painting commissions from the city of ’s-Hertogenbosch for the high altars of the Clarissenkerk, the cathedral, and the Jesuit church.
+Around 1624, he also painted a monumental altarpiece for the Jesuit church in Brussels.22 Thereafter, he was regularly commissioned to make devotional works for clandestine churches in towns in the provinces of both Holland and Utrecht.23 The stadholder’s court in The Hague also took note of his immense talent.
+Between 1618 and 1625, he painted a portrait of the Roman emperor Domitianus as part of a series of Twelve Roman Emperors that the court had ordered from a number of artists.24 Around 1635, he participated in another joint commission, the Il Pastor Fido series for Honselaarsdijk Palace.25 He had previously painted independent works to decorate the same palace.
+In 1625, he had been asked to portray three episodes from the story of Theagenes and Chariclea, which he worked on until 1628.26 During the course of this commission in 1626, Elizabeth Stuart, daughter of King James I of England and exiled Queen of Bohemia, visited his Utrecht studio and requested a portrait of her dog.27 Rubens also paid a visit to Bloemaert’s studio the following year, while on a diplomatic mission to the Northern Netherlands, a testament to his considerable reputation.
+Rubens had taken the opportunity to visit several cities for his own pleasure, including Utrecht.28 It is therefore unsurprising that Constantijn Huygens, a great admirer of Rubens, included Bloemaert alongside Rembrandt van Rijn (1606–69) and Jan Lievens (1607–74) in his summary of the Dutch Republic’s most important painters.29